earlyxpian/earlyxpian.github.io/eng/shepherdofhermas.md

 * Michael J. Svigel & Caroline P. Buie (translated ~2023)
   * [*The Shepherd of Hermas: a new translation and commentary*](https://books.google.com/books?id=iBrQEAAAQBAJ), a volume in *Apostolic Fathers Commentary Series*, Cascade Books (published 2023) --- facsimile (preview)

 [^1]: This may sound a bit more remarkable than it is as *The Shepherd* is about twice the length of the longest book in the New Testament.
 Therefore if the early Christians made the same number of copies each of *3 John* and *The Shepherd*, we would expect to find many more fragments of *The Shepherd* due to its size.
 However, this is still a remarkable fact that shows how much *The Shepherd* must have been copied.
-Source: Larry W. Hurtado, *The Earliest Christian Artifacts: Manuscripts and Christian Origins*, Eerdmans (published 2006), pages 20–23.
+Source: Larry W. Hurtado, *The Earliest Christian Artifacts: Manuscripts and Christian Origins*, Eerdmans (published 2006), pages 20–23 *via* Robert D. Heaton, *The Shepherd of Hermas As Scriptura Non Grata: From Popularity in Early Christianity to Exclusion from the New Testament Canon*, Lexington Books/Fortress Academic (published 2023), page xxii.